Tag Archives: sourcing

 – In some arrangements, these functions are integrated with the manufacturer through third-party logistics manufacturing models.

-Contracting and Compliance
+Contracting and compliance

 Clear contracts are essential because operational misunderstandings become costly for both parties once production begins.
 Key elements typically include: